 Instructions

-- Remove the skin and cut the watermelon up into chunks that will fit into a blender
+- Remove the skin and cut approximately 4 cups seedless watermelon into small pieces that will fit into a blender

 - In a blender, blitz it until it is liquidy (don't worry if it becomes frothy)

-- In a large bowl or large pitcher, pour out the watermelon juice through a strainer.
-If it is very frothy, you can run it through the strainer twice to remove some of the foaminess.
+- Pour the pureed watermelon juice into a large strainer, into a large bowl to strain out the foam.
+If it is very frothy, you can run it through the strainer twice.

-- Refrigerate for an hour or until it is cold.
+- Pour the watermelon soju cocktail into a pitcher, and refrigerate for an hour or until it is cold.

 - Serve with lots of ice and sprigs of basil or mint (with flowers) as a garnish and enjoy!